hanswenzel/CaTS/Instructions.md

 # Building opticks vs. existing libraries

 This are instructions how to build opticks making use of preinstalled libraries available on the system.
 These libraries include CLHEP, xerces-c, boost and  Geant4.
 For geant 4 we use the current version at the time of writing which is Geant4.10.7.p2.
-We make use of the fact that the om-cmake function of om.bash is sensitive to CMAKE_PREFIX_PATH envvar so that we can point to the directories where the libraries are installed and void having to rebuild them.
+We make use of the fact that the om-cmake function of om.bash is sensitive to the CMAKE_PREFIX_PATH envvar so that we can point to the directories where the libraries are installed and avoid having to rebuild them.
 In principle just cut and paste the following line to a file change the envars of the different directories to match your system and source the resulting script.

     cd to the directory where you want to install Opticks (the WORK_DIR environmental variable will point to this directory).

-Here we are using a tagged snapshot of Opticks which can be found in github:
+Here we are using branch of Opticks which can be found in github.
+It contains some adjustments that we had to do to make opticks work with Geant4 version 11 and up which introduced some changes to the Geant4 API.

+git clone https://github.com/hanswenzel/opticks opticks.v0.1.7
+git checkout  v0.1.7
+git status

+Tagged versions of Simon's Blyth opticks can be found in:

     git clone https://github.com/simoncblyth/opticks.git
     cd opticks
     git checkout tags/v0.1.6 -b v0.1.6-branch
     git status

-The development version (a. k. a. the latest and greatest) can be found in the following repository
+The development version (a. k. a. the latest and greatest) can be found in the following repository:

     git clone https://bitbucket.org/simoncblyth/opticks.git

+But again here we do:
+git clone https://github.com/hanswenzel/opticks opticks.v0.1.7
+git checkout  v0.1.7
+git status

 change opticks/optickscore/OpticksSwitches.h

 so that: